AI Translation for Hotels in 2026: Deployment Guide

 Where AI translation is now good enough

-Three contexts where 2026-vintage LLM translation is reliably production-ready:
+Three contexts where 2026-vintage LLM translation is useful when configured with human review:

 Live guest chat.
-When a guest writes "I need towels please" in Korean and the system translates it for reception in English, and reception's reply translates back to Korean — this is the boringly-solved case.
-Accuracy on common service vocabulary is 95%+ across the top 20 languages.
-Latency is sub-second.
+When a guest writes "I need towels please" in Korean and the system translates it for reception in English, and reception's reply translates back to Korean, the vocabulary is narrow enough for practical hotel service use.
+Quality and latency still depend on the language, provider, and network path.

 Menu and structured content.
 Food item names, ingredient lists, dietary tags.
 The vocabulary is narrow, the sentences are short, and the failure cost (mis-translation) is bounded.
 This is where most hotels should start.